wp-cli/handbook/_posts/2016-01-12-restful-wp-cli-update-1.md

 ***

-This project is possible thanks to the backing of many generous organizations and individuals.
+This project is made possible thanks to the backing of many generous organizations and individuals.
 Thank you again for supporting me on this journey.

 ### Platinum